What is the law on cannabis in the UK?

 Those opposed to the decriminalisation of cannabis have often lumped ‘soft drugs’ such as cannabis together with ‘hard drugs’ like heroin and cocaine, if not by ascribing the same physiological and social effects to each, then by regarding the soft drugs as a ‘gateway’ to hard drug use.

-Although it is a matter of debate as to whether the extent with which cannabis use leads to later hard drug abuse, drug dealers are said to rarely discriminate between the varieties of drug, and many fear that the decriminalisation of cannabis will prop up hard drug dealing and associated organised crime.
+Although it is a matter of debate as to the extent with which cannabis use leads to later hard drug abuse, drug dealers are said to rarely discriminate between the varieties of drug, and many fear that the decriminalisation of cannabis will prop up hard drug dealing and associated organised crime.

 Opponents of a policy of decriminalisation of cannabis also point to what they label as the addictive properties of the substance, and to NHS figures which suggest that 10% of regular users of cannabis become addicted to the drug.
 Subsequent withdraw symptoms from cannabis are said to lead to mood swings, restlessness and difficulty sleeping.